anvis/GenAI/ML/Phase-1/SupervisedLearning/Concept.md

 In Supervised Learning, we learn from existing data, we will have existing data from which we learn the relationship betwwen input and output. when a new Input comes with the help of relationship we have we will able to predict the output.

+Ultimately, we find the relationship between input and output, when new data comes we can map the function and prdeict the output.

 Predict output based on some Input.